 Tighten the spark plugs carefully.
 A spark plug that is too loose can overheat and damage the engine.
 Overtightening can cause damage to the threads in the cylinder head.

-- 7. Install the spark plug cap. - 8.
+7. Install the spark plug cap.

 Repeat this procedure for the other three spark plugs.
+(US: VTEC, Canada: SR-V) Reinstall the plug wire cover and tighten the four nuts.